 - Complementary foods for infants and young children

 The broad categories that cover the additional standards are for the following:

-- Milk and milk based drinks including butter milk, yoghurt, beverage whiteners, cream cheese, whey, chocolate milk, condensed milk etc.
+- Milk and milk-based drinks including buttermilk, yogurt, beverage whiteners, cream cheese, whey, chocolate milk, condensed milk etc.

 - Fats and oils essentially free from water, butter oil, anhydrous milk fat, ghee vegetable oils and fats lard, tallow, fish oil, and other animal fats, fat and cocoa spreads